Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 However, some times are better than the rest.

-There are two slots that are great for taking photos at Sagrada Familia.
+Two slots are great for taking photos at Sagrada Familia.

 First, from 10.30 to 11.30 am when the sunlight enters the Basilica at an angle.

 Second, from 5 pm to 6 pm when the subdued rays of the sunlight stream in sheepishly.
 Many tourists consider the evening time better.

-If you plan to go up the Nativity facade towers and take lots of photos, we recommend the morning slot.
+If you plan to go up the Nativity facade towers and take many photos, we recommend the morning slot.

 Morning is better because the sun is behind you and helps take good pics.

 Post noon, the sun is in front of you, making it impossible to snap good photos.

-There is no such specific timing required to take good photos of Passion facade.
+There is no specific good time to take good photos of Passion facade.